An open access repository for posters and slide presentations. It contains thousands of posters and slides from a variety of disciplines.

 Search the Merriam-Webster's Dictionary of Law 1996 through the FindLaw Web site which provides legal resources on the Internet for legal professionals, businesses, students and individuals.

 Search this database for full text articles on fine arts, music, literature, history, and popular culture.
+Also known as Gale OneFile: Fine Arts, it places millions of articles at the fingertips of serious students of drama, music, art history, and filmmaking.

 This index to journals of mainly Canadian native content, includes Canadian Journal of Native Education, Native Studies Review, and Canadian Journal of Native Studies.